frankzamma/frankzamma.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:<br>

+I'm actually studying Computer Science at University of Salerno.<br>
+I'm a tech lover and this are some of my skills 👇.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
 {% include about/skills.html title="Other Skills" source=site.data.other-skills %}